4-04/DiscordClient/README.md

  `pip install -r requirements.txt` then
  `python3 DiscordClient/main.py`
+# Executable file
- For windows you can download the executable file from this link `https://anonfiles.com/Lfi8m9bfpf/main_exe`
+ For windows you can download the executable file from this link.
+Note that you also need to download the gui folder and lib folder then replace main.py with main.exe. `https://anonfiles.com/Lfi8m9bfpf/main_exe`